top of page

 Set Boundaries

-It's crucial to set boundaries to protect your time and energy.
-Learn to say no to commitments that don't align with your priorities.
-By doing so, you create space for what truly matters and reduce the chances of overcommitting.
+It’s crucial to set boundaries to protect your time and energy.
+Learn to say no to commitments that don’t align with your priorities.
+By doing this, you create space for what truly matters and reduce the chances of overcommitting.

 Practice Mindfulness